SanchoBlaze/blazeislebot/FARMING_README.md

 ### 🌾 Farming Commands
 - `/farm view` - Interactive farming interface with buttons for planting, harvesting, farm management, and viewing plot info
-- `/farm info` - View detailed information about each plot (what is planted, stage, and time left to fully grow)
+- `/farm info` - View detailed information about each plot (what is planted, stage, time left to fully grow, and applied fertilisers)
 - `/leaderboard farm` - View top users by crops harvested

 ### 📦 Related Commands